Study finds Western megadrought is the worst in 1,200 years

 Federal water managers declared the first-ever water shortage along the Colorado River last year, triggering cuts to some of the river's 40 million users.
 It was a recognition "that the hydrology that was planned for years ago — but we hoped we would never see — is here," said Bureau of Reclamation Commissioner Camille Touton.

-"The Colorado River Basin no longer has the privilege of time," said Kim Mitchell, Senior Water Policy Advisor at Western Resource Advocates, an environmental nonprofit, after hearing about the new research.
-"It's imperative for water managers in the West to incorporate a smaller [Colorado] River into future operations, and pull out all the stops in scaling up basin-wide conservation.
+"The Colorado River Basin no longer has the privilege of time," said Kim Mitchell, senior water policy adviser at Western Resource Advocates, an environmental nonprofit, after hearing about the new research.
+"It's imperative for water managers in the West to incorporate a smaller [Colorado] River into future operations and pull out all the stops in scaling up basin-wide conservation.
 Incremental solutions just won't be enough."

 Human-caused climate change contributes to drought